What is Ofcom?

 Ofcom is the communications regulator in the UK.

 We regulate the TV and radio sectors, fixed line telecoms, mobiles, postal services, plus the airwaves over which wireless devices operate.

 We make sure that people in the UK get the best from their communications services and are protected from scams and sharp practices, while ensuring that competition can thrive.

-The Act says that Ofcom’s general duties should be to further the interests of citizens and of consumers.
-Meeting these two duties is at the heart of everything we do.
+The Communications Act says that Ofcom’s principal duty is to further the interests of citizens and of consumers, where appropriate by promoting competition.
+Meeting this duty is at the heart of everything we do.

 Ofcom is funded by fees from industry for regulating broadcasting and communications networks, and grant-in-aid from the Government.